-- Patented technology utilizing Alternating Current (AC) - Requires only 0.3 milliamps of current - Specifically designed for automobiles - Clean and environmentally friendly - Easy to install and portable from vehicle to vehicle - Effective (tests show up to 99.7% reduction of corrosion on automotive sheet metal) - Enhances protection offered by zinc coating on the steel to increase protection against corrosion by as much as a factor of 100 - Increases rust perforation warranty to 10 years - Additional coverage beyond factory warranty
+- Patented technology utilizing Alternating Current (AC) - Requires only 0.3 milliamps of current - Specifically designed for automobiles - Clean and environmentally friendly - Easy to install and portable from vehicle to vehicle - Effective (tests show up to a 99.7% reduction of corrosion on automotive sheet metal) - Enhances protection offered by zinc coating on the steel to increase protection against corrosion by as much as a factor of 100 - Increases the rust perforation warranty to 10 years - Additional coverages beyond factory warranty

-Corrosion Module Systems
+Final Coat Corrosion Module Systems

 Final Coat has been the leader in rust protection since introducing its electromagnetic corrosion protection technology in 1998.
-Final Coat manufacturers the TC-3000 exclusively for the Tricor Automotive Group.
-Our superior corrosion protection is now available in three different module systems:
+Final Coat's superior corrosion protection is now available in three different module systems:

-- TC-3000 for passenger vehicles, SUV's and light duty trucks - RM-3000 for heavy duty trucks, RV's and larger commercial vans - BPH-5000, the world's first and only module specially designed for Hybrid and Electric vehicles, with zero battery draw.
+- CM-3000 for passenger vehicles, SUV's and light duty trucks - RM-3000 for heavy duty trucks, RV's and larger commercial vans - BPH-5000, the world's first and only module specially designed for Hybrid and Electric vehicles, with zero battery draw.
 It requires no hook-up to the vehicle's electrical system since it is powered by its own 'C' batteries.